gabrielmougard/Klych-/README.md

 Our smart photoboothing solution.

-## What's done so far

-* `mailing.py` contains the mailing engine...

 ## What do we have to do ?

-the game loop, the camera preview, "off-line" mode, light system, electronic, Web Platform.
+Integrate the calls for the API in order to post the pictures on the platform.

 ## Nota Bene